 Quorum Requirements

-A quorum for committee meetings to allow for decision making requires that a chair (or designate) and at least four other SGB members must be present.
+A quorum for committee meetings to allow for decision making requires that a chair (or designate) and at least four SGB members must be present.

 The Chair may be counted towards quorum as the Co-chair representing his/her constituent in the event no other Co-chairs of that constituent are present.